Fredfromfrance1980/Ogonowski-Vronsky-et-Einstein-_-Trois-lectures-de-la-gravite-de-la-lumiere-et-du-temps/README.md

 Ogonowski — gravity as generalized electromagnetic tension,

-Vronsky (VLCC) — gravity as the tension and memory of the time field.
+Vronsky (VLCC) — gravity as the tension and memory of the time-matter field.

 The aim is to propose a unified interpretation of reality in which light, mass, and time appear as facets of the same coherent dynamic.